-15 Oct How to raise happy and successful children, from Esther Wojcicki
+15 Oct How to raise happy and successful children, according to Esther Wojcicki

 Esther Wojcicki is a super inspiring lady who knows all about teaching and helping kids succeed.
 She’s a fantastic educator, writer, and journalist who believes in empowering students and making learning fun.
 She is the mother of Janet Wojcicki, a professor at UCSF, Susan Wojcicki, CEO of YouTube, and Anne Wojcicki, co-founder and CEO of 23andMe.

 Esther is also the author of How to raise happy and successful children.
-In an interview with Time, Wojcicki outlines her methodology.
+In an interview with Time, Wojcicki outlines her methodology for doing just that.

 “Parents constantly ask me for advice — okay, sometimes beg for the strategies I used with my daughters that they might apply to their own parenting.
 Teachers do the same, wondering how I escaped being a disciplinarian and instead found a way to guide students who are genuinely passionate about the work they’re doing.[…]

 “Through my decades of experience as a mother, grandmother and educator, I’ve identified five fundamental values that help us all become capable, successful people.
 To make it easy to remember in all walks of life, I call these values TRICK.